getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 A few more important points about traces, transactions, and spans, and the way they relate to one another:

-**Trace Duration**
+#### Trace Duration

 Because a trace just is a collection of transactions, traces don't have their own start and end times.
 Instead, a trace begins when its earliest transaction starts, and ends when its latest transaction ends.
 As a result, you can't explicitly start or end a trace directly.
 Instead, you create a trace by creating the first transaction in that trace, and you complete a trace by completing all of transactions it contains.

-**Async Transactions**
+#### Async Transactions

 Because of the possibility of asynchronous processes, child transactions may outlive the transactions containing their parent spans, sometimes by many orders of magnitude.
 For example, if a backend API call sets off a long-running processing task and then immediately returns a response, the backend transaction will finish (and its data will be sent to Sentry) long before the async task transaction does.
 Asynchronicity also means that the order in which transactions are sent to (and received by) Sentry does not in any way depend on the order in which they were created.
 (By contrast, order of receipt for transactions in the same trace _is_ correlated with order of completion, though because of factors like the variability of transmission times, the correlation is far from perfect.)

-**Orphan Transactions**
+#### Orphan Transactions

 In theory, in a fully instrumented system, each trace should contain only one transaction and one span (the transaction's root) without a parent, namely the transaction in the originating service.
 However, in practice, you may not have tracing enabled in every one of your services, or an instrumented service may fail to report a transaction due to network disruption or other unforeseen circumstances.
 When this happens, you may see gaps in your trace hierarchy.
 Specifically, you may see transactions partway through the trace whose parent spans haven't been recorded as part of any known transactions.
 Such non-originating, parentless transactions are called **orphan transactions**.

-**Nested Spans**
+#### Nested Spans

 Though our examples above had four levels in their hierarchy (trace, transaction, span, child span) there's no set limit to how deep the nesting of spans can go.
 There are, however, practical limits: transaction payloads sent to Sentry have a maximum allowed size, and as with any kind of logging, there's a balance to be struck between your data's granularity and its usability.

-**Zero-duration Spans**
+#### Zero-duration Spans

 It's possible for a span to have equal start and end times, and therefore be recorded as taking no time.
 This can occur either because the span is being used as a marker (such as is done in [the browser's Performance API](https://developer.mozilla.org/en-US/docs/Web/API/Performance/mark)) or because the amount of time the operation took is less than the measurement resolution (which will vary by service).

-**Clock Skew**
+#### Clock Skew

 If you are collecting transactions from multiple machines, you will likely encounter **clock skew**, where timestamps in one transaction don't align with timestamps in another.
 For example, if your backend makes a database call, the backend transaction logically should start before the database transaction does.
 But if the system time on each machine (those hosting your backend and database, respectively) isn't synced to common standard, it's possible that won't be the case.
 It's also possible for the ordering to be correct, but for the two recorded timeframes to not line up in a way that accurately reflects what actually happened.

-Because there is no way for Sentry to judge either the relative or absolute accuracy of your timestamps, it does not attempt to correct for this.
-And while you can reduce clock skew by using Network Time Protocol (NTP) or your cloud provider's clock synchronization services, you may still notice small discrepancies in your data, as synchronizing clocks on small intervals is challenging.
+To reduce this possibility, we recommend using Network Time Protocol (NTP) or your cloud provider's clock synchronization services.

-**How Data is Sent**
+#### How Data is Sent

 Individual spans aren't sent to Sentry.
 Rather, those spans are attached to their containing transaction, and the transaction is sent as one unit.
 This means that no span data will be recorded by Sentry's servers until the transaction to which they belong is closed and dispatched.
 The converse is not true, however - though spans can't be sent without a transaction, transaction _are_ still valid, and will be sent, even if they only span they contain is their root span.